gaesa/mpv-hold-accelerate/README.md

 - **Smooth Transition**: This feature mitigates the "freeze frames" issue when slowing down the playback speed.
 - **Always-On Speed Display**: Speed indicator remains visible when the key is held down, providing continuous visual feedback.
 - **Modularity**: The code is highly modular with separate namespaces and high-level functions.
 This design makes it easier to maintain and extend.
 The program dynamically creates different function objects based on values and user configuration, demonstrating effective use of abstraction.

+## Known Limitations

+Please be aware that if you press multiple keys simultaneously that are bound to `hold-accelerate@fast` or `hold-accelerate@slow`, it may result in unpredictable behavior.

+I attempted to mitigate this issue by implementing an array to track the pressed keys, aiming to share this array across different functions.
+However, this approach was unsuccessful because the lexical scope didn’t function fully as expected.
+You can see this attempt in this [branch](../../tree/fix-concurrent).

+Consequently, I advise users to refrain from pressing multiple related keys at the same time to avoid any unexpected behavior.
+This is a recognized limitation in the current version of the program, and I am actively seeking a solution.

+Any suggestions or contributions towards resolving this issue are welcome.